ojwb/survex/doc/walls.rst

   it 'also accepts "some date formats common in the U.S. (``mm/dd/yy``, ``mm-dd-yyyy``, etc.)' but doesn't say how it interprets ``yy``.

+- Walls checking of valid dates seems to assume all months have 31 days as it quietly accepts invalid dates such as ``2025-09-31``, ``2024-02-30`` and ``2025-02-29``.
+Survex warns about these cases.
+  Since 1.4.23, Survex issues an error for invalid dates which Walls issues an error for, such as month < 1 or > 13, or day < 1 or > 31 (previously Survex only warned about these too).

 - The documentation specifies that the ``SAVE`` and ``RESTORE`` options should be processed before other options.
 Currently Survex just processes all options in the order specified, which makes no